OUR STORY

 Who are the Pacific People?

-We recognizes that Pacific peoples belong to either the Micronesian, Melanesian or Polynesian countries situated within the Pacific Region.
+WE Recognise that Pacific Peoples belong to either the Micronesian, Melanesian or Polynesian coutnreies situated with in the Pacific Regions.